Nokia maps fightback against cheap Android phones

 Separately, Nokia forecast 2012 capital spending would rise to around 650 million euros from 597 million in 2011.

-It also said it saw rising price pressure for navigable map data in its navigation business - the former Navteq - which competes against TomTom, due to Google's free turn-by-turn navigation offering.
+It also said it saw rising price pressure for navigable map data in its navigation business - the former Navteq - which competes against TomTom (TOM2.AS), due to Google's free turn-by-turn navigation offering.

 (Editing by Will Waterman)